+- # /etc/init.d/nfs.server start - 4 Add the following line to the /etc/dfs/dfstab file:

+share -F nfs -o ro /cdrom

+5 Mount the CD-ROM drive.
+It is automatically mounted onto the /cdrom directory.
+If you are running File Manager, a separate File Manager window displays the contents of the CD-ROM disk.
+If the /cdrom directory is empty because the CD was not mounted, or if File

+Manager did not open a window displaying the contents of the CD-ROM disk, verify if the vold daemon is running by entering the following command:

 '''

-/etc/init.d/nfs.server start
+ps -e | grep vold | grep -v grep

 '''

-5 Add the following line to the /etc/dfs/dfstab file:

-'''

-share -F nfs -o ro /cdrom/cdrom0

-'''

-6 Mount the CD-ROM drive.
-The vold daemon process manages the CD-ROM device and performs the mounting.
-The CD-ROM may automatically mount onto the /cdrom/cdrom0 directory.
-If you are running File Manager, a separate File Manager window displays the contents of the CD-ROM disk.
-If the /cdrom/cdrom0 directory is empty because the CD was not mounted, or if File Manager did not open a window displaying the contents of the CD-ROM disk, verify if the vold daemon is running by entering the following command:

-ps -e | grep vold | grep -v grep

-If the system does not display anything, restart the daemon using:
+If the system does not display anything, enter the following command: